Industrial school (Ireland): Statistics

-The reformatory school population, which was nearly 800 immediately after the passing of the 1858 Act, fell to 300 in 1882, and to 150 in 1900.
+The reformatory school population, which was nearly 800 immediately after the passing of the Reformatory Schools (Ireland) Act 1858, fell to 300 in 1882, and to 150 in 1900.
 However, by 1875, there were 50 industrial schools, and the highest number of industrial schools was reached in 1898, when there were a total of 71 schools, of which 61 (56 schools for Catholics and five for Protestants) were in the 26 counties.

 According to the Ryan report, the Department of Education and Skills has calculated the number of children discharged from Industrial Schools and Reformatories from 1930 to the 1970s as approximately 42,000.
 As the format of the statistical report changed during the 1970s, the population of the schools, which was well in decline by then, is given as an estimate only.

 The Commission to Inquire into Child Abuse in Ireland

 Child abuse investigation (Ireland)

 The Commission to Inquire into Child Abuse was established in 2000 with functions including the investigation of abuse of children in institutions in the State.
 It was dependent on people giving evidence which they did in large numbers.

 The conclusion of the report, issued in May 2009, was that over a period going back at least to the 1940s, many children in Industrial Schools in the Republic had been subjected to systematic and sustained physical, sexual, and emotional abuse.
 It also found that the perpetrators of this violence had been protected by their religious superiors, primarily out of self-interest to maintain the reputations of the institutions concerned.
 42 of the 43 conclusions refer to the Industrial Schools.